OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 # What's new?

 If you have seen OWASP [old CSRF prevention cheat sheets](https://www.owasp.org/index.php?title=Cross-Site_Request_Forgery_%28CSRF%29_Prevention_Cheat_Sheet&action=history), you can observe that a lot has changed in this newer version.
-One of the major changes is that the “Verifying same origin with standard headers” CSRF defense has been moved to the Defense in Depth section, whereas token based mitigation moved to the Primary Defense section (technical reasons for this switch were added under respective sections).
+One of the major changes is that the "Verifying same origin with standard headers" CSRF defense has been moved to the Defense in Depth section, whereas token based mitigation moved to the Primary Defense section (technical reasons for this switch were added under respective sections).
 Multiple new sections (HMAC based token protection, auto CSRF mitigation techniques, login CSRF, not so popular CSRF mitigations and CSRF mitigation myths) were added besides adding new content, removing obsolete content to the existing sections.
 Security issues/caveats associated with each mitigation were also included.

 # Warning: No Cross-Site Scripting (XSS) Vulnerabilities